Glued To My Crafts

 The final step is to draw on beaks and add tiny wiggle eyes so they can it.
 And that’s it!
 You can of course have them leave the decorated paper as is or help them add a snowman hat and/or other embellishments to create unique designs.
 It’s honestly doesn’t get any easier than this!
 This thumbprint birds on a snowman’s nose craft can happen within minutes and I sure hope you give this a try this winter season!

-Click Here To Grab The Free Printable From Us!
+Click Here To Grab The Free Printable On Our Landing Page

 This craft is a wonderful way to connect with your kids and create something special together.
 The result is a sweet keepsake that captures a moment in time – and the size of their little fingerprints.